Our first decade

 2008: Volans launches with The Power of Unreasonable People at the 2008 WEF Annual Summit in Davos, where it is handed to 3,000 participants.
 Co-authored by Volans co-founders John Elkington and Pamela Hartigan, the book (published by Harvard Business Review Press) powerfully shapes the evolving debate on social innovation, entrepreneurship and impact.

 2012: Our Breakthrough Capitalism Forum in London signals a more radical change agenda — and heralds a new era of disruptive business.

-2013: Volans becomes the first UK B Corporation and incubates the B Lab UK organisation in our Bloomsbury offices.
+2013: Volans becomes the first British company to certify as a B Corporation and incubates the B Lab UK organisation in our Bloomsbury offices.

 2014: The Breakthrough Challenge, co-authored by John Elkington and Jochen Zeitz, then Chairman and CEO of PUMA — and co-Chair of the new B Team, with Sir Richard Branson (who contributes a foreword to the book).